 The chain of circumstances which lead from Walt's behaviour to the crash provides one of the most powerful statements against the drug culture, in the same way that America's high crime rate can be linked to the criminalization of drug taking, or depressed Marie is revealed in Season One's seventh episode as a shoplifter.

 Crime and disaster spring out of social conditions in this series in a direct fashion we have not seen since The Wire.
-But in contrast to the cop series, Gilligan does not seem to see a way for American society to recognize those conditions, let alone change them.
+But in contrast to the cop series, Breaking bad does not seem to see a way for American society to recognize those conditions, let alone change them.

 Many circles of hell

-The world his characters inhabit include a snitch who demands payment in Skymall gadgets (season 2 episode 7), the drug dealers turn up for counselling in order to sell to the other reformed addicts, and Walt finds himself plotting to have Jesse arrested in order to stop the young man going after the gang who had ordered the murder of the 10-year-old brother of his girl friend because the boy would no longer be part of their business.
+The world Gilligan's characters inhabit include a snitch who demands payment in Skymall gadgets (season 2 episode 7); the drug dealers turn up for counselling in order to sell to the other reformed addicts; and Walt finds himself plotting to have Jesse arrested in order to stop the young man going after the gang who had ordered the murder of the 10-year-old brother of his girl friend because the boy would no longer be part of their business.

 In another superb piece of dialogue, in episode four of Season Four, written by Moira Walley-Beckett, we hear Walter declare to his wife: "I'm sorry.
 I am sorry that I put you through all this."
 But he is just rehearsing a line for his brother and sister-in-law.
 As she realizes when he asks: "How does that sound?
 Two sorries."
 The moral quagmire just gets thicker and thicker.